diagrams/diagrams-doc/manual/diagrams-manual.rst

 Creating 2D diagrams
 ====================

-.. container:: todo

-  * add some fun diagrams here?

-The main purpose of ``diagrams`` is to construct two-dimensional vector graphics, although it can be used for more general purposes as well.
+The main purpose of ``diagrams`` is to construct two-dimensional vector graphics (although it can be used for more general purposes as well).
 This section explains the building blocks provided by `diagrams-core`:pkg: and `diagrams-lib`:pkg: for constructing two-dimensional diagrams.